Armynerh/Armynerh/README.md

 # Hello!
 I'm Kenny
-I'm a passionate and motivated Full-Stack Software Developer with a focus on Ruby on Rails and React JS.
+I'm a passionate and motivated Full-Stack Software Developer with a focus on Python, Ruby on Rails and React JS.
 I thrive on creating innovative and user-centric web applications that provide seamless experiences for users.
 My journey into the world of software development started with a deep curiosity for technology and a desire to solve real-world problems through code.

 ## Technical Skills